-Regarding the research activities based at the station: Basic research teams are organized according to the external research grants or funds.
+Basic research teams are organized according to the external research grants or funds.
 Until now, the SATREPS Project for rapid diagnostics, and the establishment of an alert system for the outbreak of Yellow Fever and Rift Valley Fever were achieved and completed in 2017.
-AMED-funded project for serological surveillance on neglected tropical diseases (NTDs) is now on the 3rd phase of the project.
-Additionally, research activities are funded by the JSPS (KAKEN), the pharmaceutical companies, and the Grand Challenge Canada that supports the development of mother and child registration system.
+AMED-funded project for serological surveillance on neglected tropical diseases (NTDs) is successfully completed in 2020.
+We will start research activities toward the formation of IoT academic centers that contribute to the improvement and improvement of global health as an Asia-Africa Science Platforms of Core-to-Core Program supported by the JSPS.
+There are 13 research activities conducted at Kenya Research Station funded by the JSPS (KAKEN).
+In addition, our researches are supported by the pharmaceutical companies and the funding agencies such as the Grand Challenge Canada that supports the development of mother and child registration system.